A Social Network Analysis of Occupational Segregation: Social welfare

-The general message of this result is that an integration policy might also have unintended detrimental effects on employment.
-Under our model's assumptions, integration might weaken the employment chances of individuals, because the network effects are weaker in mixed networks.
+The general message of this result is that integration policies might also have -- unintended -- detrimental effects.\footnote{Integration might obviously be desirable for many reasons not captured by our parsimonious model.
+For instance, both direct and indirect personal utility may benefit from exposure to diversity; or, particularly relevant in our context of labor markets with homophilous social networks and job referrals, more integration may be desirable for its benefits on intergenerational mobility, see, e.g., the discussions and references in \citet{Bolteetal} and \citet{Jackson 2022}.} Under our model's assumptions, integration might weaken the employment chances of individuals, because network effects are weaker in mixed networks.
 In the case of complete segregation, individuals are surrounded by similar individuals during their education.
-Therefore, it is easier for them to make many friends they can rely on when searching on the job market.
+Thus, it is easier for them to make many friends they can rely on when searching on the job market.
 Consequently, employment probabilities are high.
 On the other hand, if educations are mixed, then individuals have more difficulties in creating useful job contacts, and therefore their employment probabilities are lower.
-It is worth emphasizing that the result that integration weakens network effects and decreases labor market opportunities has empirical support in related literature on segregation.
-For example, Currarini et al. (2009) find clear evidence that larger (racial) minorities create more friendships, and Marsden (1987) finds a similar pattern in his network of advice.
+It is worth stressing that the result that integration weakens network effects and decreases labor market opportunities has empirical support in related literature on segregation.
+For example, \citet{Currarini et al} find clear evidence that larger (racial) minorities create more friendships, and \citet{Marsden 1987} finds a similar pattern in his network of advice.
 Therefore, it is more beneficial for a worker to choose an education in which she is only surrounded by similar others, instead of an education in which racial groups are mixed, let alone one in which she is a small minority.
-In a different but related context, Alesina and La Ferrara (2000, 2002) find that participation in social activities is lower in racially mixed communities and so is the level of trust.
-These and our results suggest that possible negative impacts of integration on social network effects should also be taken into account.
+In a different but related context, \citet{alesina1, alesina2} find that participation in social activities is lower in racially mixed communities and so is the level of trust.
+These and our results suggest that possible negative impacts of integration on social network effects should also be taken into account -- and mitigated where integration is explicitly desired.